wordofwarning/wordofwarning.org/current/2023-worksahead/asare/index.md

 *Presented by* Word of Warning + Contact *in* [Works Ahead 2023](/current/2023-worksahead)

 *What and where exactly is "The Line"?
 Where do I stop being British and start being Ghanaian?
-Is it in my posture, my gait, my tone, my grammar?*<br>An exploration of the conflicting dualities of disaporic identity.
+Is it in my posture, my gait, my tone, my grammar?*

+An exploration of the conflicting dualities of disaporic identity.

 **PLUS longer audience friendly description of the work<br>Overall 100-150 wds**